Make every mistake once–but only once. That shows you’re trying–and learning.

 Consciousness is the perception of life the brain throws up on the screen of our perception to reflect a reality that would otherwise be far too complex for us to manage.

-Habits don’t take long to break or make / Once the mind is set to undertake.
+Habits don’t take long to break or make / Once the mind sets out to undertake.

 Novelist Joy Williams: “Life is ludicrous and full of cruel and selfish distractions.
 Honor is elusive and many find the copious ingestion of drugs necessary.
 Our ignorance is infinite and our sorrows fearful.
 We have made an unutterable waste of this world, and our passage through it is bitter and unheroic.
 Still, the horror can at times be illuminating, and it is necessary that the impossible be addressed.”

-Me: Ms. Williams, clearly you have been hanging around the wrong people, and perhaps ingesting too much Joyce Carol Oates and Cormac McCarthy.
+Me: Ms. Williams, clearly you have been hanging out with the wrong people, perhaps ingesting too much Joyce Carol Oates or Cormac McCarthy.
 Time for some new role models.

 Most of what we do, good and bad, comes from wanting to make something of or in our lives – a memory or a legacy – to stand up to death.

-We study history not only to know the past but to wonder at the vast expanse of time – and our inexplicable absence from it.
+We study history not only to know the past but to wonder at the vast expanse of time – and our inexplicable absence from most of it.

 Why is there gravity?
 Because without it, everything would fly apart and life and even existence would be consumed by chaos.
 That may have been what happened – millions or billions of attempts before all the elements were in the right “place” and “time.”
 In this hypothesis, there were many Big Bangs, but only one – ours – took hold, gravitated into existence, like someone flicking a lighter until it flicked on.